oddcamp/active_hash_relation/README.md

 ### Associations
-If the association is a `belongs_to` or `has_one`, then the json attribute name must be in singular.
+If the association is a `belongs_to` or `has_one`, then the hash key name must be in singular.
 If the association is `has_many` the attribute must be in plural reflecting the association type.
-When you have in your json filters for an association, the sub-json is passed in the association's model.
+When you have, in your hash, filters for an association, the sub-hash is passed in the association's model.
 For instance, let's say a user has many microposts and the following filter is applied (could be through an HTTP GET request on controller's index method):
 * `{email: test@user.com, microposts: {created_at { leq: 12-9-2014} }`

-Internally, ActiveJsonRelation, extracts `{created_at { leq: 12-9-2014} }` and runs it on Micropost model.
+Internally, ActiveHashRelation, extracts `{created_at { leq: 12-9-2014} }` and runs it on Micropost model.
 So the final query will look like:

 ```ruby
 micropost_filter = Micropost.all.where("CREATED_AT =< ?", '12-9-2014'.to_datetime)